-So, I sought counseling and spent several years dealing with my painful past.
+So, I sought therapy and spent several years dealing with my painful past.
 Sorting through the baggage with the help of a trained professional was the best and, honestly, most terrifying thing I ever chose to do.
 I am alive today because of this vital step.

 2. Love yourself.